Hispanic Leadership Institute-Copper Corridor

 Program Information and Application Process

-- Sessions will be held in Aravaipa, Arizona, unless otherwise noted.
+- Sessions will be held in Superior and Aravapia, Arizona, unless otherwise noted.

 - Sessions are for 10 weeks and are from 6 pm-9 pm.
 There is also a mandatory all-day Leadership Retreat (date to be determined).